getnikola/nikola/docs/support.rst

 If you are in need of getting administrativia resolved, you may want to e-mail info@getnikola.com and therefore contact the people behind the project.
 Note that this email **may not** be used for support matters.
-Messages are forwarded to all three administrators, the names and personal addresses (if you need to contact them personally) of you can find below.
+Messages are forwarded to all administrators.
+If you need to contact them individually, you can find their names and personal addresses below.

 Administrators
 --------------